dmitsf/GOT/got/relevance_analysis/README.md

-# Obtaining text-to-topic relevance matrix using Annotated Suffix Tree approach.
+# Obtaining text-to-string relevance matrix using Annotated Suffix Tree approach.

+Let's construct text-to-string relevance matrix.
+We will use a collection of scientific papers' abstracts as texts and Data Science Taxonomy topics as strings.

-To construct text-to-taxonomy\_topic relevance matrix, we should extract all the leaves from a taxonomy.
+At first, we should extract all the leaves from a taxonomy.
 To do this, we can use _taxonomy.py_ module from GoT:

 ```
 $ python3 taxonomy.py Data_Science_taxonomy.csv